japila-books/apache-spark-internals/docs/metrics/MetricsServlet.md

 | `mapper`
 | [[mapper]] Jaxson's https://fasterxml.github.io/jackson-databind/javadoc/2.6/com/fasterxml/jackson/databind/ObjectMapper.html[com.fasterxml.jackson.databind.ObjectMapper] that _"provides functionality for reading and writing JSON, either to and from basic POJOs (Plain Old Java Objects), or to and from a general-purpose JSON Tree Model (JsonNode), as well as related functionality for performing conversions."_

-When created, `mapper` is requested to register a Coda Hale https://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/json/MetricsModule.html[com.codahale.metrics.json.MetricsModule].
+When created, `mapper` is requested to register a Coda Hale [com.codahale.metrics.json.MetricsModule]({{ codahale.api }}/com/codahale/metrics/json/MetricsModule.html).

 Used exclusively when `MetricsServlet` is requested to <<getMetricsSnapshot, getMetricsSnapshot>>.